chrisnad/Getting-and-cleaning-data-Project/Codebook.md

 # Preliminaries

-Working in R Studio from here on.
+_Working in R Studio from here on_

 Load packages

 ```r